Window and OpenGL context

 The first thing to do when starting a new OpenGL project is to dynamically link with OpenGL.

-• Windows: Add opengl32.lib to your linker input
+to your linker input - Linux: Include

-• OS X: Add -framework OpenGL to your compiler options
+to your compiler options

-Make sure that you do not include opengl32.dll with your application.
+with your application.
 This file is already included with Windows and may differ per version, which will cause problems on other computers.

 The rest of the steps depend on which library you choose to use for creating the window and context.